xyLotus/DocPy/README.md

 | `cls`           |                   | Clears all the commandline interface input/output        |
 | `exit`          |                   | Exits the program                                        |
 | `getfile`       |                   | Outputs the current file the commandline is workng in    |

+## Usage
+DocumentPy, as already said, is a commandline interface environment where you can design your own HTML document or HTML documentations.
+If you, for example, have some kind of new project on the line and want to quickly write a documentation for then don't worry, DocumentPy is your best friend!![Uploading wallhaven-